Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Numerical Results

-This subsection contains two experiments to show the effectiveness of DMCM and DMCM-P, respectively.
-In the first experiment, we show that our DMCM is able to construct a matrix $\M\in\mathbb{R}^{m\times n}$ with low mutual coherence.
-We compare DMCM with \begin{itemize} \item Random: random matrix containing values drawn from the standard normal distribution. \item Elad: the algorithm of Elad \cite{elad2007optimized} with $\D=\I$. \item Xu: the algorithm of Xu et al. \cite{xu2010optimized} with $\D=\I$. \item Duarte: the algorithm of Duarte-Carajalino and Sapiro \cite{duarte2009learning} with $\D=\I$. \item Welch bound: the Welch bound \cite{welch1974lower} shown in (\ref{welchbound}). \end{itemize} Note that the compared algorithms of Elad \cite{elad2007optimized}, Xu et al. \cite{xu2010optimized} and Duarte-Carajalino and Sapiro \cite{duarte2009learning} were designed to find a projection $\PP$ such that $\M=\PP\D$ has low mutual coherence.
-They can still be compared with our DMCM by setting $\D=\I$ which is an identity matrix.
+This subsection presents two experiments to show the effectiveness of DMCM and DMCM-P, respectively.
+In the first experiment, we show that our DMCM is able to construct a matrix $\M\in\mathbb{R}^{m\times n}$ with lower mutual coherence than previous methods do.
+We compare DMCM with \begin{itemize} \item Random: random matrix whose elements are drawn independently from the standard normal distribution. \item Elad: the algorithm of Elad \cite{elad2007optimized} with $\D=\I$. \item Xu: the algorithm of Xu et al. \cite{xu2010optimized} with $\D=\I$. \item Duarte: the algorithm of Duarte-Carajalino and Sapiro \cite{duarte2009learning} with $\D=\I$. \item Welch bound: the Welch bound \cite{welch1974lower} shown in (\ref{welchbound}). \end{itemize} Note that the compared algorithms of Elad \cite{elad2007optimized}, Xu et al. \cite{xu2010optimized} and Duarte-Carajalino and Sapiro \cite{duarte2009learning} were designed to find a projection $\PP$ such that $\M=\PP\D$ has low mutual coherence.
+They can still be compared with our DMCM by setting $\D$ as the identity matrix $\I$.

-To solve our DMCM model in (\ref{prolcdsm}), we run Algorithm \ref{m1-out} for 15 iterations and Algorithm \ref{m1-in} for 1000 iterations.
-In Algorithm \ref{alg_cg}, we set $\rho_0=0.5$ and $\eta=1.2$. $\M$ is initialized as a random Gaussian matrix.
+To solve our DMCM model in (\ref{prolcdsm}), we run Algorithm \ref{m1-in} for 15 iterations and Algorithm \ref{m1-out} for 1000 iterations.
+In Algorithm \ref{alg_cg}, we set $\rho_0=0.5$ and $\eta=1.2$. $\M$ is initialized as a Gaussian random matrix.
+In the method of Elad, we follow \cite{elad2007optimized} to set $t=0.2$ and $\gamma = 0.95$.
+In the method of Xu, we try multiple choices of the convex combination parameter $\alpha$ and set it as 0.5 which results in the lowest mutual coherence in most cases.
+The method of Duarte do not need special parameters.
+All the compared methods have the same random initializations of $\PP$ (except Duarte, which has a closed form solution).